Ready to learn about Agile velocity charts and understand how to use them?

 - Changes in project scope

-2. Can’t compare velocity of different teams
+2. Can’t compare the velocity of multiple teams

 There are no standard units for velocity.